Frequently Asked Questions

 Mentors are assigned to instruct specific courses.
 Students are then paired with the best Mentor for their personal growth.
 Special requests are not always possible and is not always advisable depending on the student's skill level or professional interest, but we do our best to accommodate requests.

 We currently host all of our classes in Zoom.
 Students do not have to purchase this software.
-Google Classroom and Slack are also used for communication outside of the live sessions.
+Google Classroom and Discord are also used for communication outside of the live sessions.

 YES!
 This is designed for busy people - that's why all of our classes are available on-demand and are hosted on Saturdays.